MA Creative Writing

 Choose two from:

-A good first degree (2:1 or above, or the equivalent) in English literature, language, linguistics, or a related discipline, for example history, philosophy, modern languages.
+A good first degree (2:1 or above, or the international equivalent) in English literature, language, linguistics, or a related discipline (eg history, philosophy, modern languages).

 English language requirements